general-CbIC/poolex/README.md

 ## Usage

 This example is based on the [Elixir School's poolboy guide](https://elixirschool.com/en/lessons/misc/poolboy).
+You can find the source of the below example here: [poolex_example](https://github.com/general-CbIC/poolex_example).

 ### Defining the worker